 Such was not what our “adventure” was supposed to look like at the outset.

-We had heard from numerous locals and long-time residents that Orr’s beach is a little undiscovered discovered piece of heaven.
+We had heard from numerous locals and long-time residents that Orr’s Beach is a little undiscovered discovered piece of heaven.
 Some actually refer to it as the “sweet spot”.

 It is a little section of black sand beach (although swimming at it is seriously discouraged and supremely dangerous) with rocky tidal pools, some beautiful surprises, and an epic trail in.
-We were told that on the right day it can make for some great fishing, snorkeling, and general exploring.
+We were told that on the right day it can make for some great fishing, snorkelling, and general exploring.
 And because it is off the beaten path, it’s considered a truly hidden gem by the few people who know about it.